Multilayer Horizontal Visibility Graphs for Multivariate Time Series Analysis: Background

 \subsection{Multilayer Networks}

-A \textit{graph} (or \textit{network}), $G$, is a mathematical structure defined by a pair $(V, E)$, where $V$ represents the set of \textit{nodes} and $E$ the set of \textit{edges} (connections) between pairs of nodes.
-Two nodes $v_i$ and $v_j$ are called neighbors if they are connected, $(v_i,v_j) \in E.$ If there is no direction from a source node to a target node the edges are undirected: $(v_i,v_j) \in E$ implies that $(v_j,v_i) \in E.$ A graph can be represented by an \textit{adjacency matrix}, $\boldsymbol{A}$, and $A_{i,j}$ is $1$ when $(v_i,v_j) \in E$ and is $0$ otherwise.
+A \textit{graph} (or \textit{network}) $G$, is a mathematical structure defined by a pair $(V, E)$, where $V$ represents the set of \textit{nodes} and $E$ the set of \textit{edges} (connections) between pairs of nodes.
+Two nodes $v_i$ and $v_j$ are called neighbors if they are connected, $(v_i,v_j) \in E$.
+If there is no direction from a source node to a target node the edges are undirected: $(v_i,v_j) \in E$ implies that $(v_j,v_i) \in E$.
+A graph can be represented by an \textit{adjacency matrix} $\boldsymbol{A}$, where $A_{i,j}$ is $1$ when $(v_i,v_j) \in E$ and is $0$ otherwise.

 A \textit{Multilayer Network} (MNet) is a complete and general structure suitable for modeling multiple complex systems through their interactions, intra- and inter-systems.
-A MNet is generally defined as a quadruplet $M = (V_M, E_M, V, \boldsymbol{L})$ where $V$ and $\boldsymbol{L}$ represent the set of entities and the set of layers of $M$, respectively, and $V_M$ and $E_M$ represent the global sets of nodes and edges, respectively.
+An MNet is generally defined as a quadruplet $M = (V_M, E_M, V, \boldsymbol{L})$ where $V$ and $\boldsymbol{L}$ represent the set of entities and the set of layers of $M$, respectively, and $V_M$ and $E_M$ represent the global sets of nodes and edges, respectively.
 The $V_M \subseteq V \times L_1 \times \ldots \times L_m$, where $L_{\alpha} \in \boldsymbol{L}$ is an elementary layer, is a set of node-layer combinations in which a node is present in the corresponding layer $L_{\alpha}$.
 The $E_M \subseteq V_M \times V_M$ is the set of edges that contain the pairs of possible combinations of nodes and elementary layers~\citep{kivela2014multilayer}.
-We denominate as \textit{intra-layer edges}, the connections between nodes of the same layer, $(v_i^{\alpha}, v_j^{\alpha}),$ and \textit{inter-layer edges} the connections between nodes of different layers, $(v_i^{\alpha}, v_j^{\beta})$ with $\alpha \neq \beta.$ Two particular cases of multilayer networks are the monoplex network when $m=1$ and $M$ reduces to a (single-layer) network, $G,$ and the multiplex network, when $M$ is a sequence of $m$ graphs, $\{G^\alpha\}_{\alpha=1}^m = \{(V^\alpha, E^\alpha)\}_{\alpha=1}^m$, usually with a node set common to all elementary layers, and inter-layer edges connecting only the counterpart nodes across the layers, that is connecting $(v_i^{\alpha}, v_i^{\beta}),$ $\alpha \neq \beta$~\citep{boccaletti2014structure}.
-Figure~\ref{fig:mnet} exemplifies the representation of simple multilayer and multiplex networks.
+We denominate as \textit{intra-layer edges}, the connections between nodes of the same layer, $(v_i^{\alpha}, v_j^{\alpha})$, and \textit{inter-layer edges} the connections between nodes of different layers, $(v_i^{\alpha}, v_j^{\beta})$ with $\alpha \neq \beta$.